Multispectral Palmprint Recognition Using a Hybrid Feature

 \section{Palmprint features}

+In this paper, we developed a recognition algorithm for multispectral palmprint images.
 Multispectral methods require different samples of the same object in order to make a better decision.
-In this paper we assume that in image acquisition section four images of each palm sample are acquired using four CCDs.
-These images are then preprocessed and the Regions of Interest (ROI) for each of them are extracted.
-Provided these RIOs features are defined to represent each palm.
-Basically we employ two parallel classification paths, each working on its own set of features, and the final decision is concluded upon the results of the two paths.
-The two features used in this paper are palm-line power and wavelet power.
-The basic idea is to divide a palm image into a number of blocks and the power in these blocks is used as features.
-Suppose that the image is divided to J blocks of size M by N. The Power in the $ ij^{th} $ block is defined to be: \\
+Here we assume that in the image acquisition step, four images of each palmprint are acquired using four CCDs.
+These images are then preprocessed and the regions of interest (ROI) for each of them are extracted.
+Provided these ROIs, features are extracted from each palm.
+Basically we employ two parallel feature extraction paths and the final decision is is made based upon the results of the two paths.
+The two features used in this paper are local palm-line energy and local wavelet energy of palmprint.
+The basic idea is to divide palm images into a number of non-overlapping blocks and then extract the energies of all blocks as features.